Establishment of a Foundation in Liechtenstein

 Representative

 The address of the person registered as a Foundation‘s representative will be the Foundation’s official address.
-The representative will also act as the contact person between the Foundation and the authorities.
+The representative will also act as the contact person between the Foundation and the Liechtenstein authorities.

 Beneficiaries